AntoineSavage/pizzascript/README.md

 The *function explicit context* can be used to get other module definition contexts (i.e. the final context after a module has finished evaluating).
 This allows the implementation of features like:
 - importing all or a subset of another module's definition
-- aliasing, qualifying or hiding a subset of another module's definition
+- aliasing or hiding a subset of another module's definition

 Assume an impure function `F`.
 Once `F` finishes its invocation, the interpreter will search the resulting explicit context for the key `'__REQUEST_MODULE_CTX__`.
-If found with a fully-qualified, single-quoted symbol `S`, the interpreter will do the following:
+If found with a list of single-quoted symbol `S`, the interpreter will do the following:
 - remove this key from the explicit context
-- search the module directory for the module `M` matching symbol `S`
+- search the module directory for the module `M` matching symbols in `S`
 - if module `M` is already evaluated, denote its final context as `C`
 - if module `M` is not evaluated, evaluate it now, denoting its final context as `C`
   - see below for full module evaluation order